Construction Updates

 • Academy Bus Service re-configured entrance/exit routing

-*Truck Route Diversion: All truck route diversion signs to be in place for the re-directed temporary truck route (Willow Street South bound, to 13th Street west bound, to Madison south bound).
+Truck route diversion signs are posted to assist with the temporary truck route which is Willow Street South bound, to 13th Street west bound, to Madison south bound.

 No items found.